 In person at your clinical hypnotherapy sessions:

-When you contact us by email, phone or text whilst you are actively engaged in hypnotherapy treatment:
+When you contact us by email, phone or text whilst you are actively engaged in hypnotherapy treatment or coaching:

 Relevant information relating to your presenting issue, progress and treatment.